-Entry fees are non-refundable; race numbers and entries cannot be transferred to another year or person.
-No exceptions.
+Entry fees are non-refundable.
 This means once we have received your entry, you will not receive a refund if you cannot participate, or if the event is cancelled because of weather, natural disaster or other unforeseen circumstances.
 Please click here for a list of our registration policies.

 Participating in a road race is a potentially hazardous activity.
 Runners should be medically able and properly trained to participate in the Cincinnati Flying Pig Marathon.
 The runner understands the risks associated with running this event, including, but not limited to, weather, traffic, course conditions and surfaces, falls and contact with other runners, volunteers, or spectators.
 Wheelchair entrants must wear helmets at all times.
 Due to logistical and safety issues we are not currently able to accommodate hand crank chairs.

 Medical support for this event will be provided by volunteer personnel who may be called upon to provide assistance, including first aid, during or after the event.
 Medical volunteers will assist participants as necessary or appropriate.
 By entering a Marathon event and participating, the entrant agrees to treatment by medical personnel, and also agrees to accept medical decisions about the entrant’s fitness to participate or continue in the race.

 Runners agree to obey and accept the rules of this race and any related events and abide by the decision of any race official concerning the runner’s ability to safely complete the run.
 The following items are not permitted in the Cincinnati Flying Pig Marathon: pets (except for Flying Fur Run), skateboards, bicycles, roller blades, baby joggers (exception: baby joggers are allowed in our Saturday races only), or any other types of vehicles (other than official Marathon vehicles).
 These regulations are for the participant’s safety and the safety of the other participants in the race.
 The Cincinnati Flying Pig Marathon reserves the right to disqualify and remove anyone from the course who has any of the above items.